vtex-apps/product-summary/README.md

 }
 ```

-`product-summary` does not have any required or optional blocks, and `product-details.flex` has just optional blocks.
+`product-summary` does not have any required or optional blocks, and `product-details.unstable--flex` has just optional blocks.

 ## Components Specs